learnwithshin/python_intro/SETUP.md

 Then you will see a page like this:
 ![Screen Shot3](images/binder.png)

-Wait for a few, and then you should see a page like below Click on the icon at the top left hand side that says "Jupyter".
+Wait for a few, and then you should see a page like below.

+Click on the icon at the top left hand side that says "Jupyter".

 ![Screen Shot3](images/jupyter_notebook_1.png)